PrecisionGuessworks/1646_InfiniteRecharge_Offseason/src/main/java/frc/robot/subsystems/README.md

 # Shooter
 The shooter's job is to automatically track the goal and shoot balls when told to by the operator.
 It automatically tracks with the use of vision processing and gyro-based control.

-*Open Issue:* The shooter and hopper are very closely intertwined in function.
-We may need to consider combining into one subsystem.
-It might also be possible to push a "status" to smartdashboard and then pull it down to another subsystem, allowing it to "peek" at anothers status without causing issues.
+*Techincal Note:* The shooter and hopper are very closely intertwined in function.
+We considered combining into one subsystem.
+It was decided that they each had their own states and functions, so they should be keep seperate.
+In the case that a command group needs information about a subsystem to determine the state of another, a "status" value will be passed over network tables.